crashuniverse/grommet/src/js/components/Video/README.md

 **video.captions.background**

-The caption background color of the video  Expects `string`.
+The caption background color of the video.
+Expects `string`.

 Defaults to